-The results of the depth profile analysis of a 300 nm molybdenum film are reported in Figure 13.
+The results of the depth profile analysis of a 300 nm molybdenum film are reported in Fig. 13.
 The plot reports the atomic concentration of the four relevant components of the deposited film as a function of the distance from the surface of the sample.
-It appears that the film is uniformly contaminated (in depth) by oxygen (~ 20% in good agreement with the RBS measurements) and carbon (~10%).
-Actually, with XPS measurements, the atomic concentration of carbon is affected by a strong error (up to ~ 30% of the measured value) because the carbon atomic sensitivity is about one third of the atomic sensitivity of the oxygen and ~ 1/10 of the atomic sensitivity of the molybdenum.
-Moreover, one of the major problems of these measurements is the calibration of the etching rates as a function of the distance from the surface, because the sputtering yield of materials is also sensitive to sputtering conditions.
+It appears that the film is uniformly contaminated (in depth) by oxygen ($\sim 20\%$ in good agreement with the RBS measurements) and carbon ($\sim 10\%$).
+Actually, with XPS measurements, the atomic concentration of carbon is affected by a strong error (up to $\sim 30\%$ of the measured value) because the carbon atomic sensitivity is about one third of the atomic sensitivity of the oxygen and $\sim 1/10$ of the atomic sensitivity of the molybdenum.
+Moreover, one of the major problems of these measurements is the calibration of the etching rates as a function of the distance from the surface, because the sputtering yield of materials is also sensitive to the sputtering conditions.

-In our case we took advantage of the RBS measurement to define a precise position of the molybdenum copper interface.
+In our experiment we took advantage of the RBS measurement to define a precise position of the molybdenum copper interface.

-From the de-convolution of the 3d molybdenum XPS peak, taken at the depth of ~ 150 nm, it appears that contributions to this peak are due to metallic molybdenum (227.55 eV) and to bound molybdenum (228.08 eV) corresponding to MoO_2 (also in agreement with the film resistivity measurement).
-Results of spectra de-convolution are reported in figure 14.
+From the de-convolution of the 3d molybdenum XPS peak, taken at the depth of ~ 150 nm, it appears that contributions to this peak are due to metallic molybdenum (227.55 eV) and to bound molybdenum (228.08 eV) corresponding to MoO2 (also in agreement with the film resistivity measurement).
+The results of spectra de-convolution are reported in Fig. 14.